Khaledayman9/Query-Optimization-using-PostgreSQL/README.md

-* For each Query, We used these indices to check whether it will enhance the performances or not:
+-For each Query, We used these indices to check whether it will enhance the performances or not:

  1- Query without an index.